kieranjwood/trading-momentum-transformer/README.md

 }
 ```

-The Momentum Transformer uses a number of components from the [Temporal Fusion Transformer (TFT)].
-The code for the TFT vcan be found [here](https://github.com/google-research/google-research/tree/master/tft).
+The Momentum Transformer uses a number of components from the Temporal Fusion Transformer (TFT).
+The code for the TFT can be found [here](https://github.com/google-research/google-research/tree/master/tft).

+## Sample results
+Will be available soon.